Human Remains Found In Amazon Search For Journalist, Expert - UrduPoint

 The blood sample being analyzed was found on a tarp in Oliveira's boat.

-- U2 adds to pressure - Phillips's mother-in-law said Sunday the family had lost hope of finding the pair alive.

-"They are no longer with us.
-Mother Nature has snatched them away with a grateful embrace," she posted online.
+The search has been complicated given the difficult jungle terrain in the far-flung Javari Valley, where the men had traveled by boat gathering material for a book Phillips was writing about sustainable ways to protect the world's biggest rainforest.

-"Their souls have joined those of so many others who gave their lives in defense of the rainforest and Indigenous peoples."
-Brazil's government faces pressure from leading international media organizations, rights groups and high-profile figures over the case -- fueling criticism of Bolsonaro's policies on the Amazon, where illegal deforestation and other environmental crimes have surged since he took office in 2019.
+Brazil's government faces pressure from international media organizations, rights groups and high-profile figures over the case -- fueling criticism of Bolsonaro's policies on the Amazon, where illegal deforestation and other environmental crimes have surged since he took office in 2019.

+Dozens of indigenous protesters marched Monday in Atalaia do Norte, the small city Phillips and Pereira had been headed to, demanding answers on their whereabouts.

+"It's been a week... and every day brings conflicting reports," Natalie Southwick, Latin America coordinator for the Committee to Protect Journalists (CPJ), said in a statement.

-"We are waiting to find out what has happened to these courageous men," the band wrote in a tweet signed by bassist Adam Clayton, along with a red-and-black drawing of the pair by artist Cristiano Siqueira that has gone viral.
+"We are waiting to find out what has happened to these courageous men," the band tweeted, along with a red-and-black drawing of the pair by artist Cristiano Siqueira that has gone viral.